rileyschenck/website/_posts/2023-07-07-Tucker-GPT.md

 read_time: false
 ---
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/scaredtucker.png)
-(Screenshot from Tucker Carlson Tonight edited using OpenAI's Dall-E 2)
 ![Plot1]({{ site.url }}{{ site.baseurl }}/assets/images/replacement.png)
 Are you someone who misses their nightly dose of hyperbolic and conspiratorial raving from Tucker Carlson on Fox News?
 Well, what if I were to tell you that the excerpt above of Tucker ranting about his infamous "replacement theory" was actually not an excerpt at all, but Chat-GPT imitating Mr. Carlson based on his own monologues?
 That's right, with a little modern magic we can actually create a realistic-sounding Tucker Carlson bot who will rant and rave for as long as your heart desires about any and all of the hot-button topics of the day, just like the good 'ol times!